akeneo/pim-api-docs/content/apps/how-to-have-public-url-for-my-app.md

 # How to have a public URL for my App during its development?

 ::: warning
-**The test App feature is available for our partners using an Akeneo sandbox environment.
-It will be available for all soon.**
+This feature is available on all SaaS environments and only since v6 for other types of environments.
 :::

 One of the issues that might arise during your app development is that you need a PIM instance to communicate with your local App that is still in development.
 You can create a test App in your PIM instance however PIM will require you to provide valid URLs to your App.